 We continued making payments each month but our total never seemed to go down!

-If you are struggling with a high interest credit card debt, this is something I strongly recommend looking into.
-Our monthly payments stayed about the same, but now most of our payment goes toward our principal balance rather than toward interest so our total actually goes down each month!
-Finally, we can see progress!
+If you are struggling with a high-interest credit card debt, this is something I strongly recommend looking into.
+Our monthly payments stayed about the same, but now most of our payment goes toward our principal balance rather than toward interest so our amount owed actually goes down each month!
+Finally, we can see the progress!

 The blog has been a HUGE source of additional debt paying income for us.
 In fact, the best thing about living off one income is that we are able to put any money I make toward debt because it doesn’t have anywhere else to be.

-We got to hang out with Lola for 4 days and I actually got paid for it!
+We got to hang out with a Boston Terrier named Lola for 4 days and I actually made $100!

 If you are a dog lover like me, this is the perfect way to earn some extra cash!